aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/_index.md

 ![pcluster-arch](/images/hpc-aws-parallelcluster-workshop/pc-how-it-works.png)

-{{< youtube LWTAbVU9rbc >}}

 {{% notice info %}}This lab requires an AWS Cloud9 IDE.
 If you do not have an AWS Cloud9 IDE set up, complete sections *a.
 Sign in to the Console* through *d.
 Work with the AWS CLI* in the **[Getting Started in the Cloud](/02-aws-getting-started.html)** workshop.
 {{% /notice %}}

-In this lab, you are introduced to [AWS ParallelCluster](https://aws.amazon.com/hpc/parallelcluster/) and how to run your HPC jobs in AWS as you would on-premises.
-This workshop includes the following steps:

-- Install and configure ParallelCluster on your AWS Cloud9 IDE.
-- Create your first cluster.
-- Submit a sample job and check what is happening in the background.
-- Delete the cluster.